darkmattergit/magnetsting/README.md

 The syntax to remove one or more aliases is:
 `alias remove <alias name(s)>`

+The syntax to remove every single alias at once is:
+`alias remove *`

 To view a list of all aliases, call the `alias` command with no arguments.
 This will show both the alias name as well as the entire command that is assigned to it.